alvinbhou/HTC-DeepQ-Chest14/README.md

 ![](https://i.imgur.com/wJWpsJb.png)

-This is a saliency map of a Cardiomegaly patient, and we can tell it focuses on the left heart.
+This is a saliency map of a Cardiomegaly patient, and we can tell the network focuses on the left heart.

 ## Performances
 Using the ImageNet pre-trained weights with frozen layers, the validation accuracy is around 40%.

 <img src="https://i.imgur.com/oPbvZc3.png" height="250px">

-## Bounding results
+## Bounding Results
 ### Use Effusion as an example
-Black: ground truth, Yellow: predicted
+Black: Ground truth, Yellow: Predicted

 ![](https://i.imgur.com/qVWHNOr.png)